RudraMenon/RudraMenon.github.io/index.md

 ### Hypothesis Testing and Machine Learning

+In looking at the visual representations of the stats's relationships, we found one to be the most compelling and interesting indicator of good strategy: Points Played vs. Per Point.
+This graph, unlike Points Played vs. Plus Minus, takes into account a major fault of the plus-minus system.
+Our metric of the Plus-Minus may be misguided in ranking our players, as those who don't get a lot of playing time and never messed up when they were on the field may have an unusually high score, while a player who is on a lot has so many more opportunities to make good plays that any mistakes he makes become insignificant.
+We decided to take a closer look at this relationship, the blue line indicating how many points each player should be playing.
+In our hypothesis testing, we aimed to determine if there is statistical proof as to whether or not

 # Null Hypothesis
-As we are attempting to see if better players actually get more playing time, our null hypothesis is:

-_Plus-Minus score will have no effect on playing time._

-As Plus-Minus is our way of ranking players, our null hypothesis states that rankings will not help predict how much playing time someone gets.
+We want to prove that more than 50% of player on the team get the appropriate amount, as predicted by our analysis in the previous step, within fifty points.
+Therefore, our null hypothesis is:

+_50% of players or more will not get to play the right amount of points, within fifty points, based on their per_point score._

+# Calucations

+# Conclusion

+Our p value is .8, which is greater than .05.
+Therefore, we cannot reject our null hypothesis.

-### Conclusion
+### FInal Takeaways

-Our metric of the Plus-Minus may be misguided in ranking our players, as those who don't get a lot of playing time and never messed up when they were on the field may have an unusually high score, while a player who is on a lot has so many more opportunities to make good plays that any mistakes he makes become insignificant.
-Yet, by not making completions (successfully catching the disc as receiver) a component of the Plus-Minus score, we made it more difficult for players that are on the field a lot to abuse this.
-By only counting goals and assists--game-making plays--it forces out which players on the team contribute in the most important way to the offense.
+The numbers can't lie.
+Unfortunately for the Space Bastards, they are overusing and underusing players in all the wrong ways.
+With this data, the coaches of their team can adjust their subbing patterns so talent isn't so wasted.